Chocolate Trusses and Candy Cane Staircases

 Mathilda shot him a look, the glimmer of mischief replaced momentarily by something colder.
 Bert shivered, the air around him suddenly sweet with tension.

 “You just don’t understand.
 If you think you’re not up to the task just say so.
 How does the expression go?
-A crappy work will always blame his tools. ” Mathilda said, her voice tight.
+A crappy worker will always blame his tools. ” Mathilda said, her voice tight.
 “The candy is necessary.”

-He didn’t bother correcting her that the tools were not the issue.
-It was the concoction of candy materials that held the blame.
 “Necessary for what?”
 Hugo asked, his brow lifting.
 “The local kids don’t come near this place unless they’re dared.
 And even then,” Bert added, “they leave a trail of breadcrumbs to find their way back out.”
 He chuckled at his own joke, but Mathilda did not join in.

 She exhaled slowly, the frost in her gaze thawing just a little.
 “It’s … it’s for my customers.
 They expect a certain… ambiance.”